tranek/GASDocumentation/README.md

 ### 6.2 Gameplay Debugger
 GAS adds functionality to the Gameplay Debugger.
 Access the Gameplay Debugger with the Apostrophe (') key.
 Enable the Abilities category by pressing 3 on your numpad.
 The category may be different depending on what plugins you have.
 If your keyboard doesn't have a numpad like a laptop, then you can change the keybindings in the project settings.

 Use the Gameplay Debugger when you want to see the `GameplayTags`, `GameplayEffects`, and `GameplayAbilities` on **other** `Characters`.
 Unfortunately it does not show the `CurrentValue` of the target's `Attributes`.
 It will target whatever `Character` is in the center of your screen.
-Look at a different `Character` and press Apostrophe (') again to switch to inspecting its `ASC`.
+You can change targets by selecting them in the World Outliner in the Editor or by looking at a different `Character` and press Apostrophe (') again.
 The currently inspected `Character` has the largest red circle above it.

 ![Gameplay Debugger](https://github.com/tranek/GASDocumentation/raw/master/Images/gameplaydebugger.png)